embeddedgo/patch/readme.md

 This repository contains patches that can be used to add Embedded Go supported architectures to the [reference Go compiler](https://golang.org).
-The alternate way to try Embedded Go is to clone https://github.com/embeddedgo/go repository.
+The alternate way to try Embedded Go with last (unstable) changes is to clone https://github.com/embeddedgo/go repository.

 Currently supported architectures: